 Instead of “We do a family read aloud as often as we can,” it’s “We read aloud for 15 minutes on Monday, Wednesday, and Friday.
 No exceptions.”

-Instead of, “We get outside and do a nature walk a couple of times a month,” it’s “On Sunday I look at the weather and plan our weekly nature walk.
+Instead of, “We get outside and do a nature walk a couple of times a month,” it’s “On Sunday I look at the weather and plan where we will go hiking.
 No exceptions.”

 This may sound harsh and inflexible, and in a way that’s the point.
 If it’s not flexible, it has to get done.
 Look, we’re human.
 We’ll take the exceptions anytime they’re available.
 That’s why we need to make a hard rule on the things that matter the most to us.